-AP source: Jags trading Campbell to Ravens for 5th-rounder
+AP Source: Jags trading Campbell to Ravens for 5th-rounder

+“Like anything in life, they say great things only last for so long,” Campbell said in a lengthy and heartfelt goodbye posted on Twitter.
+“My time in Jacksonville has been a once-in-a-lifetime experience filled with love, support and pure joy from the Duval community. ...

+“They say to always leave a place better than you found it and I hope that’s what I’ve done in Duval.
+Thank you for believing and allowing me to live out my dream.
+It was a true honor to be your Mayor of Sacksonville.”

-The 33-year-old Campbell was due to earn $15 million this season and count $17.5 million against Jacksonville’s salary cap.
-He’s expected to agree to a revised deal with the Ravens.
+The 33-year-old Campbell was due to make $15 million in the final year of his contract and would have counted $17.5 million against Jacksonville’s salary cap.
+The Jaguars will take on $2.5 million in dead money by trading Campbell.

-Campbell has made five Pro Bowls, including three straight with Jacksonville.
+Campbell has made three straight Pro Bowls since landing in Jacksonville.
 He was instrumental in helping rookie Josh Allen make a successful transition to the NFL last year.
-Allen was a Pro Bowl alternate and made the team as a replacement.
+Allen was a Pro Bowl alternate and made the all-star team as a replacement.

 Campbell was voted defensive MVP of the Pro Bowl in January.
-He was recognized as the Walter Payton NFL Man of the Year for his charitable work.
+He also was recognized as the league’s man of the year for his charitable work.

+“Your kindness and enthusiasm fueled me to be a better player and a better member of your community,” Campbell said.
+“It was one of the great honors of my life to wear teal and black and I’ll forever be grateful for how my time as a Jaguar changed my life.”

 He has 696 tackles and 88 sacks in 12 seasons with Arizona and Jacksonville.
-He’s started every game over the last five seasons and been an key leader on and off the field.
+He started every game over the last five years and has been a consummate pro on and off the field.

 The Jaguars are unlikely to replace him with a fifth-round pick.
-It’s also another sign that Jacksonville is in rebuilding mode.
+It’s also another sign that Jacksonville is in full-on rebuilding mode, trying to get its salary cap in better shape.

 General manager Dave Caldwell already agreed to trade cornerback A.J.
 Bouye to Denver for a fourth-round draft pick.
 He also declined to pick up an option in defensive tackle Marcell Dareus’ contract.